ycpcs/cs481-fall2018-101/assign/assign07.md

 Your task is to complete a final report documenting your project, and to give a presentation on the project.
 Our expectations for the report are described in the [Final Report Details](finalreport.html) document.

-We **strongly encourage** you to make an appointment and visit the [Writing Center in the Center for Teaching and Learning](http://www.ycp.edu/offices-and-services/center-for-teaching-and-learning/writing-center/) to get help from a writing tutor.
+You are **strongly encouraged** to make an appointment and visit the [Writing Center in the Center for Teaching and Learning](http://www.ycp.edu/offices-and-services/center-for-teaching-and-learning/writing-center/) to get help from a writing tutor.
 Bring your document with you!

 ### Presentation Guidelines